 Choose Selected and selects the users you want to add to the local administrators’ group on all Azure AD joined devices.

-Require multi-factor Auth to join devices
+Require multi-factor authentication (MFA) to join devices

 Select “Yes if you require users to perform MFA while joining devices to Azure AD.
-For the users joining devices to Azure AD using MFA, the device itself becomes a 2nd factor.

 Configure your mobility settings